MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/environment-types.md

 ### Manage sandbox environments

-Use the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] to mange the environments manually.
+Use the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] to manage the environments manually.
 For more information, see [Managing Production and Sandbox Environments](tenant-admin-center-environments.md).

 Alternatively, use the [Administration Center API](administration-center-api.md).